stephenh/ts-app-env/README.md

 ## Configuration

-The library supports both a convention of "property name == environment name" that is succint:
+The library supports both a convention of "property name == environment name" that allow succint declaration:

 ```
 class AppEnv {
   PORT = number();
 ```

-But can also be customized:
+As well as customization of each property via an `options` hash:

 ```
 class AppEnv {